shcaba/Sebastes_melanops_OR/Document/_main.md

 \textit{Interpreting the ODFW tagging study needs further work.
 The Brownie model is a closed-model estimate of abundance, an assumption that could have meaningful influence on the interpretation of the survey catchability.
 Given that catchability parameter is currently driving the Oregon, realistic values for it need further consideration.} Response: The coastwide acoustic-visual survey was used to pin the absolute estimate of abundance in 2021, thereby providing an anchor for the tagging data catchability.

 \textit{Age validation and verification is still needed, particularly in Oregon.
 A number of historical ages were excluded from the Oregon model due to concerns over differences among age readers.
 These age structures need to be re-read to recovery the information in those samples.
 Historical structures from trawl and recreational fisheries in particular should be re-aged by reliable readers and included in future assessments.
-Oregon ageing error was also quite different from the other two states, so further investigation on the inter-reader error and how to decrease it need reconsideration.} Response: Considerabe effort went into not only reading new Black Rockfish ages but also double reading historical age structures (see the section on Ageing Bias and Precision for specific details).
+Oregon ageing error was also quite different from the other two states, so further investigation on the inter-reader error and how to decrease it need reconsideration.} Response: Considerable effort went into not only reading new Black Rockfish ages but also double reading historical age structures (see the section on Ageing Bias and Precision for specific details).

 \textit{An independent nearshore survey should be supported in all states to avoid the reliance on fishery-based CPUE indices.} Response: A coastwide acoustic-visual survey was conducted in Oregon waters during 2021.

 \textit{Stock structure for black rockfish is a complicated topic that needs further analysis.
 How this is determined (e.g., exploitation history, genetics, life history variability, biogeography, dispersal and movement, etc.) and what this means for management units needs to be further refined.
-This is a general issue for all nearshore stocks that likely have significant and small scale stock structure among and within states, but limited data collections to support small-scale management.} Response: This recommendation still stands and is included in future researach recommendations (see item 5 below).
+This is a general issue for all nearshore stocks that likely have significant and small scale stock structure among and within states, but limited data collections to support small-scale management.} Response: This recommendation still stands and is included in future research recommendations (see item 5 below).

 Recommended avenues for research to help improve future Black Rockfish stock assessments include (but are not limited to):